wulukewu/ncu-campus-qa-bot/crawler/adm/tution/README.md

 ## Output

 Downloaded PDF files will be saved in the `docs/` subdirectory within this folder.
 A `metadata.json` file will also be created, containing information about the crawled page and the download results.
+You can disable this with the `--no-metadata` flag.